-The PaTTAN offices and IU TaCs also work collaboratively in other activities, such as providing technical assistance and professional development needed by LEAs as the result of state monitoring.
-If LEAs are found to be out of compliance, or in need of plans to improve outcomes, consultants work together to assist the LEA with customized support.
+The PaTTAN Educational Consultants and IU TaCs also work collaboratively in other activities, such as providing technical assistance and professional development needed by LEAs as the result of state monitoring.
+If LEAs are found to have noncompliance, or in need of plans to improve outcomes, consultants work together to assist each LEA with customized support.
 LEAs may also contact PDE directly with training and technical assistance requests.

 The BSE, through Pennsylvania's multi-layered statewide system of training and technical assistance, has consistently demonstrated positive impacts and associated outcomes for students with disabilities.
 The current technical assistance system has the personnel needed to effectively support the SPP/APR and SSIP.
-In addition, the system has the advantage of working in collaboration with multiple stakeholders such as the state Special Education Advisory Panel (SEAP), multiple bureaus within the PDE (e.g., Title I, Corrections, Migrant Education, Career and Technical Education, Homeless Education, English Learners), and other state and national agencies to support effective practices that have resulted in positive outcomes for students with disabilities.
+In addition, the system has the advantage of working in collaboration with multiple stakeholders such as the state Special Education Advisory Panel (SEAP), multiple bureaus and programs within the PDE (e.g., Title I, Corrections, Migrant Education, Career and Technical Education, Homeless Education, English Learners, Office of Safe Schools) and other state and national agencies to support effective practices that have resulted in positive outcomes for students with disabilities.